gardener/external-dns-management/README.md

-      --cpuprofile string                                             set file for cpu profiling --default.pool.resync-period duration                           Period for resynchronization for pool default --default.pool.size int                                         Worker pool size for pool default --disable-namespace-restriction                                 disable access restriction for namespace local access only
+      --cpuprofile string                                             set file for cpu profiling --default.pool.resync-period duration                           Period for resynchronization for pool default --default.pool.size int                                         Worker pool size for pool default --disable-dnsname-validation                                    disable validation of domain names according to RFC 1123.
+      --disable-namespace-restriction                                 disable access restriction for namespace local access only
-      --disable-zone-state-caching                                    disable use of cached dns zone state on changes --dns-class string                                              identifier used to differentiate responsible controllers for entries, Class identifier used to differentiate responsible controllers for entry resources, identifier used to differentiate responsible controllers for providers
+      --disable-zone-state-caching                                    disable use of cached dns zone state on changes --dns-class string                                              Class identifier used to differentiate responsible controllers for entry resources, identifier used to differentiate responsible controllers for providers, identifier used to differentiate responsible controllers for entries
-      --dns-delay duration                                            delay between two dns reconciliations --dns-target-class string                                       identifier used to differentiate responsible dns controllers for target entries, identifier used to differentiate responsible dns controllers for target providers
+      --dns-delay duration                                            delay between two dns reconciliations --dns-target-class string                                       identifier used to differentiate responsible dns controllers for target providers, identifier used to differentiate responsible dns controllers for target entries
       --dns.pool.resync-period duration                               Period for resynchronization for pool dns --dns.pool.size int                                             Worker pool size for pool dns --dnsentry-source.default.pool.resync-period duration           Period for resynchronization for pool default of controller dnsentry-source